yspoo/codekatas/README.md

 # codekatas

-A repository for my solutions to codekatas from different sources.
+A repository of my solutions to codekatas from different sources.